BJL156/ARM-Assembler/README.md

 # ARM Assembler
 A simple AArch64 assembler written entirely in C from scratch.
-It converts `.s` ARM source code into an ELF64 binary that can be run using an emulator such as QEMU or on native hardware.
+It converts ARM source code into an ELF64 binary that can be run using an emulator such as QEMU or native on real hardware.

 ## Build
 ### **Needs to be built on Linux.
 For Windows, use WSL.**